xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.sendChat(`String` text, `String` sendMode, `Maybe<bool>` suppressBubble)

-Sends a chat message.
+Sends a chat message, *skipping* client-side command processing.
 Arguments are as follows:

 - `text`: The text to send.
 - `sendMode`: If specified, may be any one of `"Local"`, `"Broadcast"` or `"Party"` (anything else resolves to `"Local"`).
 Defaults to `"Local"`.
 - `suppressBubble`: If `true`, no chat bubble is spawned when the chat message is sent.

+The message will be sent immediately regardless of whether the player is primary or secondary, but the chat bubble will always spawn above the *primary* player.

+Identical in functionality to `chat.send` (see `interface.md`).

 ---